Sam Hilliard Player Props: Braves vs. Marlins

 Sam Hilliard At The Plate

-- Hilliard is hitting .317 with four doubles, a home run and six walks.
+- Hilliard is batting .333 with four doubles, three home runs and six walks.

+- He has hit a long ball in two of 17 games played this year, and in 5.9% of his plate appearances.

-- Hilliard has driven in a run twice this season, but just one in each of those games.
+- Hilliard has driven in a run in three games this season (17.6%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.